February 25, 2021

 Halfway between Jodhpur and Bikaner, on the edge of the Thar Desert, lies the city of Nagaur.
 Its main industries include spices and tourism, and youth in the area primarily turn to agriculture for jobs and a future.

-It is here that ACF set up a Skill & Entrepreneurship Development Institute back in 2009 and somehow, over the past 12 years, this institute has churned out award winning trainees, year on year.
+It is here that Ambuja Foundation set up a Skill & Entrepreneurship Development Institute back in 2009 and somehow, over the past 12 years, this institute has churned out award winning trainees, year on year.
 For the last 6 years, SEDI Nagaur has produced 6 Skill Icons and has taken away the coveted Skill Ambassador award every year for the last 3 years.

 To find out the secret to their success in skill training for rural youth, Thrive caught up with SEDI In-Charge at Nagaur, Mr Manmohan Bhati.